pytorch/torchtune/docs/source/examples/first_finetune_tutorial.rst

 .. note::

-  If you'd prefer not to download via the HuggingFace Hub, you can also download the model directly through the Llama2 repository.
+  You can also download the model directly through the Llama2 repository.
   See https://llama.meta.com/get-started#getting-the-models for more details.

 Converting model weights
 ------------------------
-TorchTune utilizes a PyTorch-native model format. **Why?** With everything written in PyTorch, workflows are easier to debug and modify and allow great interopability with tools like `FSDP <https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/>`_.
+TorchTune has modular native-PyTorch implementations of popular LLMs.
 To convert a model to this format, use the following command:

 .. code-block:: bash